 Harvey Evans was the restaurant’s namesake.
 He and his wife Marie ran the restaurant for 39 years, retiring in 1976.
 Harvey died in August 1987, at the age of 77.
 Marie died in December 1992, also at the age of 77.
 Their obituaries gave little detail.
 They had a daughter, and Marie was born in Arkansas.
 Both obituaries contained a mistake, suggesting they operated a single restaurant at Chouteau and Grand.
 Their ads from the 1940s make it clear there was a location on each street, about two miles apart, though Chouteau and Grand was the closest major intersection to the Chouteau location in the photograph.

 His obituary stated he was a baker by trade.
 Although the photographer who made it famous described it as a diner, the building had a large 7up branded sign that said “Donuts.”

 The sign became an enduring joke, but it was not intended as such.
 Those with weak stomachs may wish to stop reading here.

 At one time, East St Louis and the surrounding area was a thriving stockyard that did booming business.
 Fried brain sandwiches were popular in the St Louis area.
 They were in acquired taste, but they were cheap.
 25 cents in 1945 was the equivalent of $3.84 in 2021 dollars.

-The phenomenon, if you can call it that, died with the East St. Louis stockyards.
+The phenomenon, if you can call it that, died with the East St. Louis stockyards, the last of which closed in the 1980s.
 It did not prove as enduring as, say, Provel cheese or gooey butter cake.
 Even if the East St Louis stockyards hadn’t died out, the practice likely would have due to health concerns.

 I’ve lived in the St. Louis area since 1983, and I rarely heard of it.
 From the accounts I’ve seen in the local newspapers, it was pretty much unknown outside of a 100-mile radius of St. Louis.